andlo/mycroft-skills-list-gitbook/skills/skill-aircrack.JonStratton.md

 ---
-description: A simple Mycroft wrapper for a small subset of Aircrack-ng
+description: 'A simple Mycroft wrapper for a small subset of Aircrack-ng'
 ---

 ### _skill-aircrack.JonStratton_